fawwaz37/ts-express/README.md

-#ts-express
+## ts-express

-Simple CRUD on typescript and express
+Simple CRUD using express based on typescript

 ## Installing the dependencies